jtkac/NewHandwave/README.md

 4. Check Both -> OK -> Wait for the libraries to index

+5. Right Click your app module -> Open Module Settings

+6. Click the dependencies tab

+7. Click the + icon and select the module option

+8. Add Both the openCV module and the NewHandwave module

-5. The library is now included in your original file
+9. The library is now usable in your project (See below for instructions)